Romilj012/Fake-Job-Classification-uslng-NLP/README.md

 - [Scikit-learn](https://scikit-learn.org/) for machine learning implementations
 - [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) for deep learning models
 - [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/) for data visualization

----

-**Disclaimer**: This project is for educational purposes only.
-While it aims to identify fraudulent job postings, it should not be solely relied upon for making decisions about job applications.
-Always exercise caution and conduct thorough research when applying for jobs.